Zimbabwe starts registering new voters as poll looms

 Reuters journalists were allowed to film and take pictures but could not interview new voters or electoral officials because they did not have ZEC clearance letters.

-“As we indicated, all is in order and we (started) deployment of voter registration and inspection officers at centers countrywide today,” ZEC spokesman Lovemore Sekeramayi told state radio.
+“As we indicated, all is in order and we (started) deployment of voter registration and inspection officers at centres countrywide today,” ZEC spokesman Lovemore Sekeramayi told state radio.

 The MDC says ZANU-PF has used the voter register to rig previous elections by preventing Mugabe’s opponents from getting on the list and refusing to remove dead people.

-ZEC chairwoman Rita Makarau says she needs at least 44 days to organize a poll, which means the 89-year-old Mugabe must declare the election date by June 17 at the latest.
+ZEC chairwoman Rita Makarau says she needs at least 44 days to organise a poll, which means the 89-year-old Mugabe must declare the election date by June 17 at the latest.

 Mugabe says he is ready for elections but ZANU-PF has yet to select candidates, a process that has sometimes been divisive.

-Mugabe is expected to chair his party’s politburo this week to “finalize” rules for his party’s internal election.
+Mugabe is expected to chair his party’s politburo this week to “finalise” rules for his party’s internal election.
 The MDC started choosing its candidates two weeks ago.

 Funding for the presidential and parliamentary polls remains unclear after the postponement of a weekend summit of the regional 15-member Southern African Development Community to help raise the $132 million needed.